Calamus radicalis: Description

 The inflorescences are large pendulous panicles measuring several metres in length, carrying either staminate (functionally male) or pistillate (functionally female) flowers.

 Fruits are globose, around 10 mm diameter, with a scaly exterior.
 They contain a single round seed which is surrounded by a thin layer of soft edible flesh.

 Taxonomy

 Calamus radicalis was first described in 1875 by Hermann Wendland and Carl Georg Oscar Drude in their work Palmae Australasicae, published in the journal Linnaea: Ein Journal für die Botanik in ihrem ganzen Umfange, oder Beiträge zur Pflanzenkunde.
 The type specimen was collected near the Russell River in Queensland.

 Distribution and habitat

-This species is restricted to the area from Cape Tribulation southwards to near Mackay.
+This species is restricted to coastal parts of northeast Queensland, from Cape Tribulation southwards to near Mackay.
 It grows in well developed lowland and highland rainforest, reaching its best development on soils derived from volcanic rocks.
+The altitudinal range is from sea level to about 800 m.

 Conservation

 This species is listed by the Queensland Department of Environment and Science as least concern.
 As of 9 December 2022, it has not been assessed by the IUCN.